jalongx/imprint/README.md

 ## Background

-I’m a long‑time Windows user gamer who recently moved to Linux.
+I’m a long‑time Windows user and gamer who recently moved to Linux.
 I relied on partition imaging for backup/restore for decades.
 None of the backup software I have previously used would work on ext4 or btrfs.
 The Linux options I found required booting rescue ISOs that often lacked support for newer hardware (USB4/Thunderbolt enclosures, NVMe bridges, etc.).
 I also didn’t want to reboot into an ISO every time I needed to image a partition.

 So I began writing a small wrapper around partclone… then added features… then added a rescue ISO…